jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Explanation

+### Element visibility

+We distinguish different kinds of visibilities of elements:

+- `file-private`: usable only within the same file
+- `file-published`: usable also in other files of same project
+- **not existing**: `library-private`: usable only within the library
+- `library-published`: usable also in other locations (since `library` is always `file-published`)

 ### Publishing elements for usage elsewhere (within the project)

-For publishing single elements, the RFC introduces the keyword `publish`.
+For publishing single elements, the RFC introduces the keyword `publish` to indicate the visibility `file-published`.
-All elements within a file are not published per default.
+All elements within a file are not published per default, visibility `file-private`.
 Explicitly declaring an element as published allows for usage elsewhere.

 **Example publish**